Demetrius Nathaniel Pitts Arrested For Planning July 4 Cleveland Terror Attack, According To FBI

 “He looked for locations to park a van that would be packed with explosives,” United States Attorney Justin Herdman said, adding that Pitts, a U.S. citizen who was reportedly radicalized on domestic soil, could face up to 20 years in prison.
 He also revealed that Pitts told undercover agents, “I don’t care.
 I have no regrets.”

-According to Fox 8 Cleveland, Cleveland Mayor Frank G. Jackson made the following statement:
+According to Fox 8 Cleveland, Cleveland Mayor Frank G. Jackson made the following statement.

 “I want to thank the FBI and all the members of the Joint Terrorism Task Force – men and women whose primary goal is to make Northeast Ohio safe… These Law Enforcement Partners continue to secure us against those who seek to disrupt our way of life through violence and the threat of terrorist acts.”